 However, some studies have also reported varying perceptions, lack of awareness, and concern about the quality of OER among faculty.
 For instance, Orwenjo and Erastus (2021) did a study on teachers' perceptions of OER in Kenya.
 According to the study, while teachers are eager to use OER, but they have differing views on the suitability and potential efficacy of open resources in Kenyan classrooms.
-Allen and Seaman (2014) surveyed a nationally representative sample of 2,144 college faculty members regarding their perceptions of OER and found that although they seemed to have a generally positive perception of OER, very few were using them, with 26.3% of faculty stating that traditionally copyrighted resources as having superior efficacy.
+Allen and Seaman (2014) surveyed a nationally representative sample of 2,144 college faculty members regarding their perceptions of OER and found that although they seemed to have a generally positive perception of OER, very few were using them, with 26.3% of faculty stating that traditionally copyrighted resources were superior and 15.3% rating traditional resources as having superior efficacy.